 Your employer is struggling and doesn’t have enough work for you right now.
-He’s sorry but he has to lay you off—or at least ask you to work fewer hours.
+They’re sorry but they have to lay you off — or at least ask you to work fewer hours.
 Just till things pick up.
-You don’t doubt his sincerity.
-But neither do you have to accept this deal.
-Learn about your rights if you're temporarily laid off.
+You don’t doubt their sincerity.
+But neither do you necessarily have to accept this deal.
+Learn your rights if you're temporarily laid off.

-Your employer can only lay you off in limited circumstances
+Employers can only lay off workers in limited circumstances

 “My employer told me I was being laid off temporarily while the company went through a restructuring.
 I checked my contract, and it didn’t say anything about temporary layoffs.
-I need to work to support my family, so I made it clear that I didn’t consent to being laid off.
-I brought a claim against my employer.
-It was successful, and now I have enough money to hold me over until I can find a new job.”
+I need to work to support my family, so I made it clear I didn’t consent to being laid off.
+I made an employment standards complaint.
+It was successful, and I got enough money to hold me over until I can find a new job.”

 – Jared, Nelson

-The law in BC doesn’t give employers a general right to temporarily lay off employees.
-Temporary lay-offs are only legal if one of the following applies:
+A layoff is when an employer tells a worker they must take an unpaid leave from work.
+The law in BC doesn’t give employers a general right to temporarily lay off workers.
+Temporary layoffs are only legal if one of the following applies:

 - You have a written employment contract that allows for a layoff.

 - You work in an industry where layoffs are standard practice (for example, the logging industry).

 Your employer must prove they had the right to lay you off for one of these reasons.
 Even then, the law typically limits the length of the layoff.
 See below.